PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 }
 ```

-An approx decorator can take key/value pairs which further describe how a variable can be approximated.
-For example: neglect_amount=2 tell the compiler
-that the 2 least significant bits can be left out during an operation.
+An approx decorator can take key/value pairs, which further describe how a variable can be approximated.
+For example: neglect_amount=2 tells the compiler that the least 2 significant bits can be neglected during an operation.
 If we take a look at the following code snippet from the gauss() function

 ```c
 long approx(neglect_amount=2 inject=1 relax=1)intermediate_data;